Breaking out the grill this Memorial Day? Delicious BBQ foods to pair with Guinness beers.

 Guinness Extra Stout is crafted from the finest quality malt, hops, and Irish barley.
 Sharp and crisp to the taste, it’s a different experience from the smooth, creamy Guinness Draught and punchier Foreign Extra Stout, but those trademark Guinness flavors preside.

 Guinness Extra Stout and oysters are a popular combination, but make it Guinness Extra Stout and grilled oysters and you have a match made in gourmet heaven.
-The beer's rich, creamy head and crisp taste compliment the brininess of the oysters and draw out their more complex tastes.
+The beer's rich, creamy head and crisp taste complement the brininess of the oysters and draw out their more complex tastes.

 Guinness Foreign Extra Stout